haihala/haihala.github.io/src/lib/posts/wag-intro.md

 # WAG

 "Whoops!
-All graplers" is the working title of the rust base fighting game I've been hammering away for a few years.
+All grapplers" is the working title of the rust base fighting game I've been hammering away for a few years.
 You can find the source code over at [GitHub](https://github.com/rorawok/whoops-all-grapplers).
 The organization was an attempt I made at some point to maintain a Jenkins server that would run CI